thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 The variability of its intensity can impose difficulties in predicting the yield and in designing the specifications of the appropriate equipment.
-A significant portion of the relevant research has been focused on predicting the renewable energy production in a fine timescale and in near real-time (for a review see Inman, Pedro, and Coimbra 2013; Graabak and Korpås 2016).
+A significant portion of the relevant research has been focused on predicting renewable energy production in a fine timescale and in near real-time (for a review see Inman, Pedro, and Coimbra 2013;
+Graabak and Korpås 2016).

 An important aspect of the variability of solar radiation is its interaction with the clouds.
 In general, clouds can attenuate a fraction